JJazzLab 4.1.2 (Dec. 29, 2024)

 You must first install FluidSynth (>=2.2.0) yourself.

-Extract then run file bin/jjazzlab to start JJazzLab.
+Run file bin/jjazzlab to start JJazzLab.

 If FluidSynth makes some “crackling” noise, make sure your Linux is optimized for audio applications.